vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 DIFFERENCES BETWEEN STP AND RSTP:

-**PORT COSTS**
+**Cổng COSTS**

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b250c6da-2579-4576-8e93-5a8f8e66d873)

-(STUDY AND MEMORIZE PORT COSTS OF STP AND RSTP)
+(STUDY AND MEMORIZE Cổng COSTS OF STP AND RSTP)

-RSTP PORT STATES
+RSTP Cổng STATES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/054d5037-a60e-478e-986b-6f43825a0d1a)

-- If a PORT has been ADMINISTRATIVELY DISABLED (”shutdown” command) = DISCARDING STATE
+- If a Cổng has been ADMINISTRATIVELY DISABLED (”shutdown” Lệnh) = DISCARDING STATE
-- If a PORT is ENABLED but BLOCKING traffic to prevent LAYER 2 LOOPS = DISCARDING STATE
+- If a Cổng is ENABLED but BLOCKING traffic to prevent LAYER 2 LOOPS = DISCARDING STATE

 ---

 RSTP ROLES

-- The ROOT PORT role remains unchanged in RSTP
+- The ROOT Cổng role remains unchanged in RSTP
-    - The PORT that is closest to the ROOT BRIDGE becomes the ROOT PORT for the SWITCH
+    - The Cổng that is closest to the Bridge gốc becomes the ROOT Cổng for the Switch
-    - The ROOT BRIDGE is the only SWITCH that doesn’t have a ROOT PORT
+    - The Bridge gốc is the only Switch that doesn’t have a ROOT Cổng
-- The DESIGNATED PORT role remains unchanged in RSTP
+- The DESIGNATED Cổng role remains unchanged in RSTP
-    - The PORT on a segment (Collision Domain) that sends the best BPDU is that segment’s DESIGNATED PORT (only one per segment!)
+    - The Cổng on a Đoạn (Collision Domain) that sends the best BPDU is that Đoạn’s DESIGNATED Cổng (only one per Đoạn!)
-- The NON-DESIGNATED PORT role is split into TWO separate roles in RSTP:
+- The NON-DESIGNATED Cổng role is split into TWO separate roles in RSTP:
-    - The ALTERNATE PORT role
+    - The ALTERNATE Cổng role
-    - The BACKUP PORT role
+    - The BACKUP Cổng role

-**RSTP : ALTERNATE PORT ROLE**
+**RSTP : ALTERNATE Cổng ROLE**

-- The RSTP ALTERNATE PORT ROLE is a DISCARDING PORT that receives a superior BPDU from another SWITCH
+- The RSTP ALTERNATE Cổng ROLE is a DISCARDING Cổng that receives a superior BPDU from another Switch
 - This is the same as what you’ve learned about BLOCKING PORTS in classic STP

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7d81e70c-3b31-4448-9d45-9aadb738c74d)

-- An ALTERNATE PORT (labelled “A” above) functions as a backup to the ROOT PORT
+- An ALTERNATE Cổng (labelled “A” above) functions as a backup to the ROOT Cổng
-- If the ROOT PORT fails, the SWITCH can immediately move it’s best alternate port to FORWARDING
+- If the ROOT Cổng fails, the Switch can immediately move it’s best alternate Cổng to FORWARDING

 ![image](https://github.com/psaumur/CCNA/assets/106411237/41f3be85-6225-4749-83b4-f76952c5756a)